-the simple checkTM logo appears on no name® products made without 10 harmful ingredients.
+The Simple CheckTM symbol appears on no name® products made without 10 specific ingredients.

 With so much information about food and ingredients today, it can be challenging to decide what to serve your family.
 We know our customers care about ingredients used in their food.
 When you told us that you want products made without certain ingredients without compromising your budget, we listened.
-That’s why we created a useful checking tool - the no name® Simple CheckTM symbol.
+That’s why we created the no name® Simple CheckTM symbol .
+The Simple CheckTM symbol helps you easily identify no name® products made without 10 ingredients.
+So when you see the Simple CheckTM symbol on our no name® packaging, you can rest assured, we have checked the ingredients for you.

 no name® Simple CheckTM products are made without these 10 ingredients: